 Keep your price point analysis ready, especially if you have competition in certain businesses.
 Lastly, if cost is the objection, Knotts advises offering a short-term discount or free trials so they can understand the perceived value before they fully commit.

 18. Reach Common Ground

-Owner of Engage Selling Solutions, Colleen Francis has observed pricing objections to be the most common objections salespeople face.
+The owner of Engage Selling Solutions, Colleen Francis has observed pricing objections to be the most common objections salespeople face.
 Mostly due to the buyers having to negotiate the best price for themselves, Francis believes.

 The best way to navigate these would be for the sellers to understand and acknowledge the customer’s prerogative to question the price and whether they can reach a common perceived value.

 According to Francis, the worst thing one can do is to try to justify or defend the prices.
-Whereas, the absolute best salesmen tell their customers, “You’re right; our prices aren’t the lowest in the market. ” while looking at them, straight in their eye.
+Whereas, the absolute best salesmen tell their customers, “You’re right; our prices aren’t the lowest in the market. ” while looking at them, straight in the eye.
 How far are we above the norm?